yyx990803/pod/README.md

     create <app>            Create a new app
     rm <app>                Delete an app
-    start <app>             Start an app with forever stop <app>              Stop an app
+    start <app>             Start an app monitored by pm2 stop <app>              Stop an app
     restart <app>           Restart an app, start if not already running list                    List apps and status